polyseam/cndi/docs/walkthroughs/aks/airflow.md

-Instead of manually creating a CNAME record in your domain's DNS settings, if you enabled & configured ExternalDNS during the cndi init process then ExternalDNS will automatically create a CNAME, or A record in your domain registar, pointing to your load balancer's public host.
+Instead of manually creating a CNAME record in your domain's DNS settings, if you enabled & configured ExternalDNS during the cndi init process then ExternalDNS will automatically create a CNAME, or a record in your domain registar, pointing to your load balancer's public host.
 This process eliminates the need for manual DNS record management.
 If everything is working correctly you should now open the domain name you've assigned for ArgoCD in your browser